WilliamTjonndal/IT3212/assignment4/Group 25.md

 **Model capacity and flexibility:**\
 The CNN has a high capacity to approximate complex decision boundaries directly in pixel space, while the basic and advanced models are constrained to operate on a small, fixed feature vector.
 Even powerful ensemble methods like XGBoost will be limited by the quality and richness of those features.
 In our experiments, this likely led to a situation where the CNN could capture more nuanced visual patterns and therefore generalize better on the test set.

-In terms of classification performance, the CNN clearly outperformed both Random forest and XGBoost on this image classification task.
-Our CNN model reached 85.7% accuracy, which is substantially better compared even to our XGBoost model which was the fastest and most accurate of the advanced models.
+In terms of classification performance, the CNN clearly outperformed all our other models on this image classification task.
+Our CNN model reached 85.7% accuracy, which is substantially better than even our second best model, XGBoost, which was the fastest and most accurate of the advanced models.
 If we compare the CNN to our best performing basic model, Random forest, it significantly outperformed it in terms of accuracy, but required about 13 minutes more training time, excluding the feature extraction.

 Overall, the results show that despite the common perception that deep learning models are always slower and more resource-intensive, a reasonably sized CNN can be competitive or even faster than traditional methods when using a GPU.
 This is especially the case when traditional methods depend on expensive feature extraction pipelines.
 At the same time, the CNN achieved clearly superior classification performance on this image dataset, which is consistent with its architectural advantages for image-based tasks.